saichandrareddy1/oxygenjs/Docs/ndJS.md

 Division is for the Dividing the Numbers in matrix in the form of the element by the element

+:point_right: Module or Remainder % :grey_exclamation:

+intilizing the class object

+    var ar =new ndArithmetic()

+Using the Division function (array1, arra2)

+    var array1 = [[1, 2], [3, 4], [3, 4]]
+    var array2 = [[6, 5], [3, 4], [4, 3]]
+    var val = ar.Module(array1, array2)
+    console.log(val)

+:point_right: parameter1 and parameter2 are the array's

+:point_right: Output

+    [ [ 1, 2 ], [ 0, 0 ], [ 3, 1 ] ]

+Module is about the finding Element wise remainder of the all the elements in Matrix

+:point_right: DivMod :heavy_division_sign:

+intilizing the class object

+    var ar =new ndArithmetic()

+Using the DivMod function (array1, arra2)

+    var array1 = [[1, 2], [3, 4], [3, 4]]
+    var array2 = [[6, 5], [3, 4], [4, 3]]
+    var val = ar.DivMod(array1, array2)
+    console.log(val)

+:point_right: parameter1 and parameter2 are the array's

+:point_right: Output

+    [
+        [
+            [ 0.16666666666666666, 0.4 ],
+            [ 1, 1 ],
+            [ 0.75, 1.3333333333333333 ]
+        ],
+        [
+            [ 1, 2 ], [ 0, 0 ], [ 3, 1 ]
+        ]
+    ]

+DivMod will perform both the things one is element wise division and another one is Element wise module(means finding the remainder)

+:point_right: Power :arrow_heading_up:

+intilizing the class object

+    var ar =new ndArithmetic()

+Using the Power function (array1, arra2)

+    var array1 = [[1, 2], [3, 4], [3, 4]]
+    var array2 = [[6, 5], [3, 4], [4, 3]]
+    var val = ar.Power(array1, array2)
+    console.log(val)

+:point_right: parameter1 and parameter2 are the array's

+:point_right: Output

+    [ [ 1, 32 ], [ 27, 256 ], [ 81, 64 ] ]

+Power is for the making the power to another Numbers in matrix in the form of the element by the element

 ### ndMul

+ndMul is about the calculating the matrix and the vector this is mostly use ful at the time of the multiplying weights and the inputs

+importing the matmul from the ndMul

+    import {matmul} from './ndJS/ndMul.js'

+Multiplying the matrix and vector

+    var array1 = [[1, 2], [3, 4], [3, 4]]
+    var array2 = [1, 2]
+    var val = matmul(array1, array2)

+:point_right: Output

+    [ 1, 4, 3, 8, 3, 8 ]

+:point_right: Parameter one is the matrix
+:point_right: Parameter two is the vector

 ### ndOnes

+ndOnes is the function which takes the shape and will return array with all the 1, for example shape=[3, 3] then we will get 3*3 matrix will all the ones

+importing the ndOnes from ndJS

+    import { ndOnes } from './ndJS/ndOnes.js'

+here, now we are passing the shape into the ndOnes

+    var val = ndOnes([3, 3])
+    console.table(val)

+[console.table](https://developer.mozilla.org/en-US/docs/Web/API/Console/table) is used to print in tabularform

+:point_right: Output

+    ┌─────────┬───┬───┬───┐
+    │ (index) │ 0 │ 1 │ 2 │
+    ├─────────┼───┼───┼───┤
+    │    0    │ 1 │ 1 │ 1 │
+    │    1    │ 1 │ 1 │ 1 │
+    │    2    │ 1 │ 1 │ 1 │
+    └─────────┴───┴───┴───┘

+:point_right: Parameter is the shape pass the array with 2 elements with rows and columns

 ### ndZeros

+ndZeros is the function which takes the shape and will return array with all the 0, for example shape=[3, 3] then we will get 3*3 matrix will all the Zeros

+importing the ndZeros from ndJS

+    import { ndZeros } from './ndJS/ndZeros.js'

+here, now we are passing the shape into the ndZeros

+    var val = ndZeros([3, 3])
+    console.table(val)

+[console.table](https://developer.mozilla.org/en-US/docs/Web/API/Console/table) is used to print in tabularform

+:point_right: Output

+    ┌─────────┬───┬───┬───┐
+    │ (index) │ 0 │ 1 │ 2 │
+    ├─────────┼───┼───┼───┤
+    │    0    │ 0 │ 0 │ 0 │
+    │    1    │ 0 │ 0 │ 0 │
+    │    2    │ 0 │ 0 │ 0 │
+    └─────────┴───┴───┴───┘

+:point_right: Parameter is the shape pass the array with 2 elements with rows and columns

 ### ndRandom